drupol/master-thesis/src/thesis/2-reproducibility.typ

   time to achieve these results varies.
 For instance, consider a situation where a piece of code is refactored: if the output data remains unchanged, the process is considered reproducible from a data consistency perspective.
-  Nonetheless, even if the refactored code requires significantly more time and resources to execute, it is still classified as reproducible as long as the output remains consistent with the original.
+  Nonetheless, even if the refactored code requires considerably more time and resources to execute, it is still classified as reproducible as long as the output remains consistent with the original.